 Somehow I made it but looking back I wonder how sometimes.
 Many of you are young mothers and have asked how to get things done when the kids are little so I thought I would share a little about what worked for me.

 First of all, when I was where you are now I unfortunately did not have the wisdom to listen to much of what other moms who were further down the road shared with me.
 I did listen to one thing, however, and that was the advice to slow down and enjoy my children while they were young.

 The advice to slow down enabled me to lower my expectations.
-I didn’t worry about how clean the house was (or wasn’t!), whether the clean laundry was folded perfectly or whether I accomplished a lot in one day.
-I played with my children, read lots of books, snuggled under blankets, sat under sheet tents, visited the park and had as much fun as possible.
+I didn’t stress about how clean the house was (or wasn’t!), whether the clean laundry was folded perfectly or whether I accomplished a lot in one day.
+I did the basics to maintain life (dishes, cooking dinner, laundry) and I focused most of my time on playing with my children, reading lots of books, snuggling under blankets, sitting under sheet tents, visiting the park and having as much fun as possible.

 At one point early on, I had my then 3 year old son playing with playdough at the table and the 18 month old finger painting in the high chair while I was rocking the new baby in the bouncy seat.
 I look back at that and wonder about my sanity.